HimanS-sys/skill_captain_java_intermediate/day_10/README.md

 5. Add comments to your code for clarity and explanation of each class and method's functionality.

 6. Compile and run your program to verify its correctness.

+## Code
+To check the .java file:
+* go to day_10/AddToCart/src.
+* click on Main.java file.